-When we think about tasting, we see people spinning their glass, smelling the wine, tasting it, and then finally spitting it out!
+When we think about tasting, we see people spinning their glass, smelling the wine, tasting it, then finally spitting it out!
 This is neither simple nor difficult but simply requires technique and above all practice.
-Nor should we think that tasting is not accessible to everyone, because tasting is above all tasting.
+It should not be thought that tasting is not accessible to everyone, because tasting is above all tasting.
 We are all capable of tasting wine.
 So what are you waiting for?

 To discover a wine properly, you have to make the most of each of your senses.
-Don't miss any step to discover the secrets of the wines you taste!
-Les Grappes helps you to become a real tasting pro!
+Don't miss any step to discover the secrets of the wines you are tasting!
+Les Grappes helps you to become a real wine tasting pro!

 With your eyesight, you can also have fun guessing the age of a wine thanks to the colour of its robe.
-For example, for red wines, a "young" wine has a colour between purple and purple that turns to tile and brown with the years.
-White wines are transparent when young and become a little more orangey with age.
+For example for red wines, a "young" wine has a colour between purple and purple that turns to tile and brown with the years.
+White wines are transparent when young and become a little more orange with the years.
 An orange wine can also characterize a sweet white wine.

-For this stage, which breaks down into two stages, you will have to use your nose to discover all the aromas present in the wine!
+For this stage, which is divided into two stages, you will have to use your nose to discover all the aromas present in the wine!

-You must first discover the first nose, i.e. smell the wine for the first time before shaking it in the glass.
+It will be necessary to start by discovering the first nose, i.e. to smell the wine for the first time before shaking it in the glass.
 If the wine doesn't smell good, the bottle is probably corked.
-If you don't smell anything, you need to air the wine to bring out its aromas.
-It's the second nose.
+If you don't smell anything, air the wine to bring out its aromas.
+This is the second nose.

-The second nose consists of turning the wine in the glass in a circular manner and then smelling the wine.
+The second nose consists of turning the wine in the glass in a circular fashion and then smelling the wine.
 Little tip: put your glass of wine on the table before turning it slowly, you will avoid a catastrophe.
 This allows the aromas to rise to the surface and reveal themselves to your nose when they are in contact with the air.
 These aromas come from the grape variety from which the wine was made.
 They therefore give valuable information about the wine.
-If you can't recognize the aromas, first try to find out if the wine smells pleasant.
-After you've done the elimination process, does the smell remind you of flowers, fruits, herbs, or spices?
+If you can't recognise the aromas, first try to find out whether the wine smells pleasant.
+Then you will only have to eliminate it, does the smell remind you of flowers, fruits, herbs, or spices?

 After these two steps, you will finally be ready to taste your wine.